Killing of Qusay and Uday Hussein: Assault

 At about 10:00 AM on Tuesday July 22, 2003, eight Special Forces soldiers from Task Force 121, accompanied by 40 infantrymen from the 101st Airborne Division, surrounded the safehouse.
 A bullhorn was used to order the house's occupants to come out and surrender, but there was no response.

-Ten minutes later, a team of eight US Special Forces operatives knocked on the door of the house.
+Ten minutes later, a team of eight U.S. Special Forces operatives knocked on the door of the house.
 When no one answered, the soldiers breached the door and entered the house.
 Inside, the team came under heavy gunfire from the house's defenders, who were armed with AK-47s and had barricaded themselves on the building's second floor.
 In the ensuing gun battle, three Special Forces soldiers were wounded inside the house.
 As the entry team attempted to withdraw, the occupants began shooting out the windows, wounding a fourth soldier.
 The four wounded operatives were evacuated by helicopter as the team retreated from the building and called for backup.

-After the Special Forces team retreated from the house, soldiers from the 101st Airborne Division and 3/327th Infantry surrounded the safehouse and opened fire with Mk 19 grenade launchers, AT4 rockets, and Humvee-mounted .50-caliber M2 Browning machine guns, and an intense gun battle ensued.
+After the Special Forces team retreated from the house, soldiers from the 101st Airborne Division's 3/327th Infantry surrounded the safehouse and opened fire with Mk 19 grenade launchers, AT4 anti-tank weapons, and Humvee-mounted .50-caliber M2 Browning machine guns, and an intense gun battle ensued.
 By 11:22 AM, over an hour into the firefight, more than 200 reinforcement soldiers had arrived to assist the task force.

-At 11:45 AM, several Kiowa OH-58D army helicopters arrived and began firing at the safehouse, destroying a large portion of the building with machine gun rounds and rockets.
+At 11:45 AM, several Kiowa OH-58D helicopters arrived and began firing at the safehouse, destroying a large portion of the building with machine gun rounds and rockets.
 Nevertheless, the task force continued to receive heavy gunfire from the house's occupants, who also lobbed grenades from the roof.
-Unable to neutralize the defenders, the task force initially considered using Apache helicopters to destroy the safehouse, but ruled it out due to concerns over potential civilian casualties.
+Unable to neutralize the defenders, the task force initially considered using AH-64 Apache attack helicopters to destroy the safehouse but ruled it out due to concerns over potential civilian casualties.